 Callam McMillan MSci (Hons) DPS CISSP

-Callam McMillan is an Information Security professional working in the Financial Services sector where he leads high performing teams.
-Callam is a problem solver, able to analyse large amounts of technical information and present it clearly to non-technical audiences.
-He lives in Kent, England and enjoys DIY, writing, watching the F1, and the occasional skiing holiday.
-While trying to avoid technology at work, at home he enjoys building computers and networks, and figuring out how to actually put lasers on sharks.
+Callam is an Information Security professional working in the Financial Services sector where he manages high performing teams.
+A problem solver, he is able to analyse large amounts of technical information and present it clearly to a wide range of audiences.
+Callam lives in Kent, United Kingdom and enjoys DIY, writing, watching the F1, and the occasional skiing holiday.
+While trying to avoid technology at work, at home he enjoys building computers and networks, and trying to figure out just HOW do you actually put lasers on sharks.

 For the avoidance of doubt, the views expressed on this site are mine alone and do not reflect the views of my employer.

 CallamMcMillan.com launched in July 2007 as an experimental test platform for my newly found skills in PHP and MySQL.
 It also gave me my a professional email address and some other services for my personal use.

 After several iterations, I stopped trying to develop my own CMS, settled on wordpress and worried more about making great content.